Mobile contracts cost you lots of money!

 As this is a prepaid service, you can switch providers any time and once you port your number out of Boost, your service with them will be automatically disconnected which means any auto-recharge you’ve put in place should be cancelled automatically as well.

-“Not keen on any of these options as I don’t use that much data in a month”
+“Not keen on Boost as I don’t use that much data in a month”

 No worries!